A Direct Approach for Sparse Quadratic Discriminant Analysis: Introduction

 \section{Introduction}

 Classification is a central topic in statistical learning and data analysis.
 Due to its simplicity for producing quadratic decision boundaries, quadratic discriminant analysis (QDA) has become an important technique for classification, adding an extra layer of flexibility to the linear discriminant analysis (LDA); see \cite{Hastie:etal:2009}.
 Despite its usefulness, the number of the parameters needed by QDA scales squarely with that of the variables, making it quickly inapplicable for problems with large or even moderate dimensionality.
-This problem is extremely eminent in the era of big data, as one often encounters datasets with the dimensionality larger, often times substantially larger than the sample size.
-This paper aims to develop a novel classification approach named QUDA to make QDA useful for analyzing ultra-high dimensional data.
+This problem is extremely eminent in the era of big data, as one often encounters datasets with the dimensionality larger, often times substantially larger, than the sample size.
+This paper aims to develop a novel classification approach named DA-QDA, short for \underline{D}irect \underline{A}pproach for \underline{QDA} to make QDA useful for analyzing ultra-high dimensional data.

 For ease of presentation, we focus on binary problems where observations are from two classes.
 Suppose that the observations from class $1$ follow $X \sim N(\mu_1, \Sigma_1)$ and those from class $2$ satisfy $Y \sim N(\mu_2, \Sigma_2)$, where $\mu_k \in \mathbb{R}^p, k=1, 2$ are the mean vectors and $\Sigma_k \in \mathbb{R}^{p\times p}, k=1, 2$ are the two covariance matrices.
 Compared with LDA, it is assumed that $\Sigma_1 \not= \Sigma_2$ in QDA, which gives rise to a class boundary that is quadratic in terms of the variables.
 Bayes' rule classifies a new observation $z$ to class $1$ if $\pi_1 f(z|\mu_1,\Sigma_1) > \pi_2 f(z|\mu_2, \Sigma_2)$, where $f(z|\mu,\Sigma)$ is the probability density function of a multivariate normal distribution with mean $\mu$ and variance $\Sigma$, and $\pi_1$ and $\pi_2$ are the two prior probabilities.
 Following simple algebra, the Bayes discriminant function for a new observation $z$ is seen as